Alec Baldwin about to go on trial in the death of "Rust" cinematographer. Here are key things to know.

 What charge does Alec Baldwin face?

-The actor is about to enter a New Mexico courtroom for the first time since the Oct.
-21, 2021 shooting.
+The actor entered a New Mexico courtroom for the first time since the Oct.
+21, 2021, shooting.
 He is charged with felony involuntary manslaughter.
 If a jury unanimously convicts him, he could get 18 months in prison.

 Two major themes will predominate, one large, one small: the chaotic atmosphere of the movie set, and the details of the Italian-made classic revolver that Baldwin pointed at Hutchins.